Kerins O'Rahilly's GAA

-Kerins O'Rahilly's are a Gaelic Athletic Association club from Tralee, County Kerry, Ireland.
+Kerins O'Rahilly's' Gaelic Athletic Association club from Tralee, County Kerry, Ireland.
 They are based in the Strand Road area of the town.
-They are in Division 1 of the county league which they won in 2006, and compete in the County Championship.
+They are in Division 1 of the county league which they won in 2006, and compete in the Intermediate Championship.

 History

-The club was founded in 1927 and was named for The O'Rahilly (1875–1916), a Kerryman killed in the Easter Rising, and Charlie Kerins (1918–1944) of the later IRA, executed during the Second World War.
+The club was founded in 1927 and was named for The O'Rahilly, a Kerryman killed in the Easter Rising, and Charlie Kerins of the later IRA, executed during the Second World War.